 The PX-770 allows players to record and play-back their own performances with its on-board two-track MIDI recorder and optional metronome, as well.
 The digital piano also has two (2) headphone jacks for quiet playing and playback.

-And below, please take a moment to view some of the best-selling digital pianos on Amazon, and see how well they stack up to the PX-770.
+And below, please take a moment to view some of the best-selling digital pianos online, and see how well they stack up to the PX-770.

 Real-Feel Piano Experience

 The PX-770 offers 88 full-size, scaled hammer action keys which are perfectly weighted for true grand piano playing action.
 The weight and depression of the keys is impeccable to those of a real piano.
 Given its compact size, the Casio PX-770 perfectly pairs a sleek design with a full-sized 88-key keyboard, providing the player with a very natural, incredibly realistic piano playing experience.

 Sitting down at the Casio PX-770 digital piano felt as close to sitting down at an acoustic piano as I have ever experienced.
 When it comes to real-feel play, the PX-770 couldn’t get much closer to the actual thing.
 From the 88-key span and touch-sensitive, scaled hammer-action keys to the Acoustic and Intelligent Resonator (AiR) processor, Casio certainly won’t disappoint any fans that favorsd the previous model—the PX-760.

 Much like that of its predecessor, the aforementioned Casio PX-760, the newer PX-770 features Tri-Sensor II Scaled Hammer Action piano keys for realistic key-action.
 The weighed keys depress and respond just like those of a concert-style piano.
 Each key is touch-sensitive, so players can increase the weight of their touch for a louder, bolder fortissimo sound, or decrease the weight of their touch for a gentler, softer pianissimo sound.